Dhanshree-Sonar/Movie-Website/README.md

 1. Place fresh_tomatoes.py, media.py and entertainment_center.py at one location.
 2. Open entertainment_center.py with Python.
 3. Run entertainment_center.py Module (Run -> Run Module).
-4. It will open the web site.
+4. It will open the webpage.

 ## How to use website